 Consequently, the Department of State implemented the Secure Business Filing (SBF) system which allows a business owner to control who can file documents for the business entity.
 An individual cannot file a document without the correct email address and associated password.

 If an individual owns multiple businesses, each business may have its own SBF account.
 A business owner can set up an SBF account upon initial registration of the business or at any time thereafter.
-If the owner sets up SBF after forming the business, the Department of State mails a PIN to activate the account to the owner at the entity’s listed principal office street address listed.
+If the owner sets up SBF after forming the business, the Department of State mails a PIN to activate the account to the owner at the entity’s listed principal office street address.
 There is no fee or charge for setting up an SBF account.

 Businesses that are “established,” i.e., have existed for more than a few years, but have been dissolved or are currently delinquent, are particularly appealing to criminals seeking to obtain loans and other financial benefits.
-Fraudsters can “hijack” the business by filing file a Statement Curing Delinquency to bring the entity back in to Good Standing status, then change the entity’s name, principal office street address, and other information of record.
+Fraudsters can “hijack” the business by filing file a statement curing delinquency to bring the entity back into good standing status, then change the entity’s name, principal office street address, and other information of record.
 If the business was dissolved, the fraudster may reinstate the business and, again, change the information for the fraudster’s own purposes.

 Costs: Low to no cost.